l7mp/dcontroller/doc/concepts-expressions.md

 #### List Operators

-These operators are the heart of data transformation, used for iterating and manipulating arrays within your objects.
+These operators are the heart of data transformation, used for iterating and manipulating lists within your objects.
 They always introduce the `$$` local subject.

 *   **`@map`**: Applies an expression to every item in a list and returns a new list with the transformed items.
 It takes two arguments: `[<expression_to_apply_to_$$>, <list>]`.